-In an abuse of notation, above $P_G(\alpha|\epsilon)$ denotes the probability of a partial sequence beginning with $\alpha$, $P_G(a | \alpha)$ the probability of $a$ following $\alpha$ (in a partial sequence), and so on; similarly $Q_\theta(\alpha|\epsilon)$ is the $Q_\theta$ outputs the prefix $\alpha$ (starting with the empty context), etc. The decomposition of $P_G$ and $Q_\theta$ in the second line follows from the subgrammar structure of $G$ in the case of $P_G$, and from the fact that $Q_\theta$ is an autoregressive model (generating from left to right) for the $Q_\theta$ terms.
-In short, \emph{the KL-divergence evaluates to a sum of conditioned KL-divergences} corresponding to the subgrammar $A$, of prefix $\alpha$, and suffix $\beta$.
-The latter can themselves be thought of as simple subgrammars; indeed, we can rewrite $G$ to include two new non-terminals that evaluate to $\alpha$ and $\beta$ respectively (with prob.
-1), and we would then have a sum over three ``sub"-divergences.
+In an abuse of notation, above $P_G(\alpha|\epsilon)$ denotes the probability of a (partial) sequence that starts with $\alpha$, $P_G(a | \alpha)$ the probability of $a$ following $\alpha$, and so on.
+Importantly, the decomposition of $P_G$ and $Q_\theta$ follows from the \emph{subgrammar} structure of $G$ in the case of $P_G$, and from the fact that $Q_\theta$ is \emph{autoregressive} for the $Q_\theta$ terms.
+In short, \emph{the KL-divergence evaluates to a sum of ``conditioned KL-divergences"} of the subgrammar $A$, of prefix $\alpha$, and of suffix $\beta$.
+The latter terms can themselves be thought of as simple subgrammars; indeed, we can rewrite $G$ to include two new non-terminals that evaluate to $\alpha$ and $\beta$ respectively (with prob.
+1), and we would then have a sum over three ``sub-divergences".